deepstreamIO/deepstream.io-website/content/tutorials/core/datasync/lists/index.md

 description: Learn how you can use lists to create collections out of records with attributes in common
 ---

-Lists are observable arrays of recordnames (not their data!).
+Lists are observable arrays of recordNames (not their data!).

-Lists and recordnames have what a computer science teacher would call an n:m-relationship - a list can contain many recordnames and a recordname can be part of many lists.
+Lists and recordNames have what a computer science teacher would call an n:m-relationship - a list can contain many recordNames and a recordName can be part of many lists.

 To make life easier, lists come with all sorts of convenience methods.
-You can add an entry at a specific index using `addEntry( recordName, index )`, remove entries from anywhere within the list using `removeEntry( recordName )`, set or get all entries or check if the list `isEmpty()`.
+You can add an entry at a specific index using `addEntry(recordName, index)`, remove entries from anywhere within the list using `removeEntry( recordName)`, set or get all entries or check if the list `isEmpty()`.

 Apart from that, lists are quite similar to [records](../records/).
 They notify you `whenReady()`, can be `subscribe()` to and need to be `discard()` after usage.